 Per Vehicle, 2026 Pricing

-Toyota RAV4 Strut Replacement Cost (2019 to 2026)
+Toyota RAV4 Strut Replacement Cost (2006 to 2026)

 Quick numbers (front pair, 2026): independent shop $440 to $760, chain shop $520 to $820, Toyota dealer $760 to $980.
-RAV4 Prime PHEV and TRD Off-Road run slightly higher due to powertrain or duty-cycle-specific parts.
-Four-corner refresh $850 to $1,650.
+RAV4 Prime PHEV and TRD Off-Road run slightly higher at the rear shock, but the front strut pair is the same.
+Rear shocks are a separate $200 to $380 job.

-Why the RAV4 is a four-strut platform
+Why the RAV4 is a front-strut, rear-shock platform

-Cost by RAV4 generation and trim
+Cost by RAV4 year and trim (2019 onward)

 | Year and trim | Parts (front pair) | Labor | Total installed | Notes |